QuentinRa/blog.quentinra.dev/tools-and-frameworks/others/testing/node.js/mocha.js/index.md

 })
 ```

-Inside your `it` blocs, you will use a testing framework
+Inside your `it` blocks, you will use a testing framework

 * [Assert.js](#assertions-with-assert)
 * [Chai.js](https://github.com/chaijs/chai) (7.8k ⭐)